Supporting WHO Member States to Achieve UHC by Managing and Engaging the Private Sector

 Challenge: A range of technology-enabled innovations in health product distribution are emerging across sub-Saharan Africa, and investment in the space appears to be growing.
 The Gates Foundation is unsure what innovations are emerging, how to think about the promise of these companies, and how to engage – if at all.
 Importantly, the Foundation is asking if these companies offer an asset-light approach to strengthening the provision of care in fragmented markets.

 Approach: Over a two-year period we uncovered 58 companies innovating in product distribution across Nigeria, Kenya, S Africa and Ghana.
 We spent in-depth time with the leadership of the 30 most relevant companies, studying their business models.
 We also solicited input from 20 leaders across industry, academia and investors to understand how experts expect the markets will evolve.
-In 2018 the team has released an initial market analysis and in August of 2019 a market update will be published.
+In 2018 the team released an initial market analysis, and in August of 2019 a market update was published.
 Some data collection was undertaken in partnership with Health Systems Consult Ltd.

 Translating global innovations in digitally-enabled adolescent sexual health service delivery to a rural US context